prebid/Prebid.js/modules/yahoosspBidAdapter.md

 ```

 # Optional: Schain module support
-The yssp adapter supports the Prebid.org Schain module and will pass it through to our SSP
+The yahoossp adapter supports the Prebid.org Schain module and will pass it through to our SSP
 For further details please see, https://docs.prebid.org/dev-docs/modules/schain.html

 ## Global Schain Example: